Nain Iran: history in the desert

 I love the lively and friendly atmosphere in the parks where women gather and play with their children and men sit together drinking tea.
 Laleh park was no different.
 The best time to visit the parks is in the late afternoon when the weather cools down and people go out.

-Gaz is a traditional Iranian nougat candy that is originally from Isfahan, but famous in Nain too where I stumbled upon a small Gaz factory.
+Gaz is a traditional nougat candy that is originally from Isfahan, but famous in Nain too where I stumbled upon a small Gaz factory.
 I was immediately invited inside where they offered me tea and some gaz candies.

 It was absolutely delicious.
 It’s a white nougat with pistachio nuts inside.
 It’s definetly worth trying when you are in Nain or Isfahan.